-There is no milenium; we are not going to wake up some Monday morning and find everything rosy.
+There is no millennium; we are not goung to wake up some Monday morning and find everything rosy.
 No present program -- public or private -- seriously threatens the conditions of life in the urban ghetto or the rural slum.
 Each of us must develop a personal program, must take our own first step.

-The young men and women in the business world today must support bold policies and place themselves in the forefront of the brave ventures.
+The men and women in the business world today must support bold policies and place themselves in the forefront of brave ventures.

-Business must offer its young executives the opportunity to make a contribution to their world at the same time they are making a contribution to their employer.
+Business must offer its executives the opportunity to make a contribution to their world at the same time they are making a contribution to their employer.
 The corporate captains who offer that kind of leadership and that kind of opportunity will attract the best of employees.
 Many recognize this; many are already doing so.

-Last year over five thousand young executives -- many of them from the ranks of your Junior Chambers -- had the opportunity to serve in local and regional offices of the National Alliance of Businessmen, on loan from their companies at full salary.
+Last year over five thousand young executives had the opportunity to serve in local and regional offices of the National Alliance of Businessmen, on loan from their companies at full salary.
 They worked from one to twelve months seeking jobs for disadvantaged youth and the hard-core unemployed.